Dear Family & Friends,

 - Be made to feel that our suffering and disability – which came on as a result of a damaging drug a doctor told us we had a medical need for (that we took exactly as prescribed) – is somehow invalid

 - Suffer in the shadows made to feel guilt or shame

 - Fear speaking out about what happened to us because we might “offend” someone

-- Worry that others might get the false impression we are drug addicts who abused our prescriptions (To learn more about physical dependence, which is what most of us experience, and why it is not the same as addiction, click here.)
+- Worry that others might get the false impression we are drug addicts who abused our prescriptions.

 - Be subjected to others shifting blame away from the true source of harm, onto we, the patients